fusillicode/toyoments/README.md

 - Transactions in the input CSV are **already sequentially ordered per client**.
 - No current error condition aborts the entire run.
 If that policy changes, the main loop must classify fatal errors and `exit(1)` early.
 - Errors are **non‑blocking** and printed to stderr; processing of subsequent transactions continues.
+- If per‑client fatal semantics become necessary, a strategy must be defined.
+Possible options:
+    - Record only the first error for each account
+    - Record multiple errors for each account
-- If per‑client fatal semantics become necessary, a strategy is still TBD (e.g. record first error on the account; decide whether to ignore, quarantine, or still apply later transactions).
+    - Decide whether to ignore, quarantine, or still apply later transactions in case of error(s)

 ### Dispute Semantics